Wolframoviy/Wolframoviy/README.md

 - 👋 Hi, I’m @Wolframoviy
-- 👀 I’m шизофреник
+- 👀 I’m young developer
-- 🌱 I’m currently learning шизофрению
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on шизой
-- 📫 How to reach me через шизу
+- 📫 How to reach me: discord

 <!---
 Wolframoviy/Wolframoviy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.